chinmay-334/PyNova-Discord-Bot/docs.md

 ## What's new? 🤔
 1. This bot uses the basics of the Natural Language Processing and delivers it as a message.
-2. It uses the [ChatGPT API](https://openai.com/api/) to answer all your questions.
-3. Also serves as an entertainment purpose through a game.
+2. Also serves as an entertainment purpose through a game.
 (Just like Dank Memer)

 **NOTE:**
 **-If anyone who is new to API so here is the refrence for you: [Click here](https://www.crio.do/blog/what-is-an-api/)**